phbits/WebsiteFailedLogins/README.md

 ## [Smtp] Server ##

-DNS name of SMTP server.
+DNS name or IP address of SMTP server.

 > NOTE: this script is hard-coded to use `TLS1.2` when communicating with this server.